apache/arrow-cookbook/python/source/flight.rst

 =================================

 Often, services need a way to authenticate the user and identify who they are.
-Flight provides several ways to implement authentication;
-the simplest uses a user-password scheme.
+Flight provides :doc:`several ways to implement authentication <pyarrow:format/Flight>`; the simplest uses a user-password scheme.
 At startup, the client authenticates itself with the server using a username and password.
 The server returns an authorization token to include on future requests.

-.. warning:: Authentication should only be used over an encrypted
+.. warning:: Authentication should only be used over a secure encrypted
              channel, i.e. TLS should be enabled.

 .. note:: While the scheme is described as "`(HTTP) basic